10. Execution threads

 }

-- Line 62: the counter is read
+- line 62: the counter is read

-- line 68: the counter is incremented
+- line 68: counter is incremented

 The results obtained with 5 threads are as follows: